Hemis National Park : An Icon of Snow Leopard Conservation

 Hemis National Park encompasses 1,700 square miles of pristine snow leopard habitat in the eastern part of the Union Territory of Ladakh, in India.
 This is where Voygr bases its snow leopard expeditions in India.
 Officially called the Hemis High-Altitude National Park, it is India’s largest protected area and also one of Asia’s largest.

-Recently completed camera trapping surveys put the snow leopard population at around 70 individuals.
+Recently completed camera trapping surveys put the snow leopard population between around 40-50 individuals.
 When broken down into snow leopards per sq mile, it means that Hemis National Park has one of the highest population densities of snow leopards for any protected area in the world.

 This article aims to cover the following major points